gammu/gammu/docs/manual/smsd/tables.rst

     Added ``SendBefore`` and ``SendAfter`` fields.

     .. versionchanged:: 1.29.90

+    Also PostgreSQL fields are now case sensitive (same as other backends).

+    .. versionchanged:: 1.29.93
 12
     the changes only affect MySQL structure changing default values for timestamps from ``0000-00-00 00:00:00`` to ``CURRENT_TIMESTAMP()`` by